Explore a Unique Cuisine

 Guan Tang Baozi (guàn tāng bāo zǐ 灌汤包子)

-One of Xi’an’s most famous specialties is the guan tang baozi.
-They are delicate and delicious steamed buns served with piping-hot soup inside and a choice of beef, lamb or ‘three flavors’ which is normally lamb, mushroom, and prawns.
+One of Xi’an’s most famous specialities is the guan tang baozi.
+They are delicate and delicious steamed buns hiding piping-hot soup within.
+You can usually choose from beef, lamb or the famous ‘three flavours’ – normally lamb, mushroom, and prawns.

 With over ten types of seasoning, they are real delicacy.
 The easiest way to eat them is to poke a small hole in them with your chopsticks and suck out the soup.
 Sprinkle them with a little vinegar to really bring out the flavour.